pastorjeremywilson/WeeklyGiving/README.md

 # Installation

-Currently, Weekly Giving is available for the Microsoft Windows operating system only.
-Download the current Weekly Giving installer (v.1.5.3_beta) and run it on your computer.
+Currently, Weekly Giving is available for Windows and Debian-based Linux operating systems.
+- <strong>Windows: </strong>Download the current Weekly Giving installer (Setup.Weekly.Giving.v.1.5.3.exe) and run it
+on your computer.</li>
+- <strong>Linux: </strong>Download the current Weekly Giving package file (weekly-giving.1.5.3.deb).
+Double-click to
+install through your desktop's package manager or, from the command line, navigate to the file's directory and run the command, "sudo dpkg -i weekly-giving.1.5.3.deb".</li>

 # Using Weekly Giving